aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/buildingblock/_index.md

 | visitor | [DocumentVisitor](../../com.aspose.words/documentvisitor) | The visitor that will visit the nodes. |

 **Returns:**
-boolean - True if all nodes were visited; false if DocumentVisitor stopped the operation before visiting all nodes.
+boolean - True if all nodes were visited; false if [DocumentVisitor](../../com.aspose.words/documentvisitor) stopped the operation before visiting all nodes.

-Calls [DocumentVisitor.visitBuildingBlockStart(com.aspose.words.BuildingBlock)](../../com.aspose.words/documentvisitor\#visitBuildingBlockStart-com.aspose.words.BuildingBlock-), then calls [Node.accept(com.aspose.words.DocumentVisitor)](../../com.aspose.words/node\#accept-com.aspose.words.DocumentVisitor-) for all child nodes of this building block, then calls [DocumentVisitor.visitBuildingBlockEnd(com.aspose.words.BuildingBlock)](../../com.aspose.words/documentvisitor\#visitBuildingBlockEnd-com.aspose.words.BuildingBlock-).
+Calls [DocumentVisitor.visitBuildingBlockStart(com.aspose.words.BuildingBlock)](../../com.aspose.words/documentvisitor\#visitBuildingBlockStart-com.aspose.words.BuildingBlock), then calls [Node.accept(com.aspose.words.DocumentVisitor)](../../com.aspose.words/node\#accept-com.aspose.words.DocumentVisitor) for all child nodes of this building block, then calls [DocumentVisitor.visitBuildingBlockEnd(com.aspose.words.BuildingBlock)](../../com.aspose.words/documentvisitor\#visitBuildingBlockEnd-com.aspose.words.BuildingBlock).

 Note: A building block node and its children are not visited when you execute a Visitor over a [Document](../../com.aspose.words/document).
-If you want to execute a Visitor over a building block, you need to execute the visitor over [GlossaryDocument](../../com.aspose.words/glossarydocument) or call [accept(com.aspose.words.DocumentVisitor)](../../com.aspose.words/buildingblock\#accept-com.aspose.words.DocumentVisitor-).
+If you want to execute a Visitor over a building block, you need to execute the visitor over [GlossaryDocument](../../com.aspose.words/glossarydocument) or call [accept(com.aspose.words.DocumentVisitor)](../../com.aspose.words/buildingblock\#accept-com.aspose.words.DocumentVisitor).
-### appendChild(Node newChild) {#appendChild-com.aspose.words.Node-}
+### appendChild(Node newChild) {#appendChild-com.aspose.words.Node}
 ```
 public Node appendChild(Node newChild)
 ```